Dream City Dispatch: Community Buildings, Designed by GIANT Kids (and Their Families) at Babcock Public Library in Connecticut

 This deck is part of a civics mission: designing the world you want to live in.

-White House imagines leadership through the lens of a kid: iconic, important, and still something you can redesign.
+White House (Finn, age 9) imagines leadership through the lens of a kid: iconic, important, and still something you can redesign.

-Mager Lighthouse (Coral, age 8) gives Dream City a beacon—because every community needs wayfinding, safety, and a little magic on the horizon.
+Mager Lighthouse (Oona, age 9) gives Dream City a beacon, because every community needs wayfinding, safety, and a little magic on the horizon.

 What should our community include?
 Who should it serve?
 What would make it feel like ours?
 These are the civics questions we hope every responsible citizen asks and designs for.